 7.17.
 The potential for containment isolation failure should be assessed.
-All the containment penetrations should be carefully analysed to decide if they should be modelled or not.
+All the containment penetrations should be modelled or a careful justification has to be provided to justify the screen out of some penetrations.
 Screening criteria may be applied in order to focus on the relevant penetrations that are most likely to result in important releases.
 For instance, containment isolation may not be modelled for normally closed lines provided that isolation valves would not be opened during the accident (e.g. due to the initiating event or type-A human failure event) or for closed loop systems inside the containment provided that closed loop integrity will not be threatened during the accident.
+If any, the plant operating feedback regarding containment isolation valves leakages should be taken into account.